 - Elderly care.

-Through these organisations I am invited to participate in a number of patient related initiatives and am able to put a patient’s point of view.
-I think we need more patient involvement and from a wider range of ages and diversity, in order to fully represent all patients in Birmingham and Solihull.
+Through these organisations I am invited to participate in a number of patient-related initiatives and am able to put forward a patient’s point of view.
+I think we need more patient involvement, and from a wider range of ages and diversity, in order to fully represent all patients in Birmingham and Solihull.